ouhouhsami/django-select2light/README.md

 External Dependencies
 =====================

-* django
+* django, as long as this is a django app ...
-* django-floppyforms, used to create the select2 html template
+* django-floppyforms, used to create the select2 html templates
 * django-tastypie, used to build the ajax requests

 Note:
 * This application provides a copy of jquery and a 'personal ugly hack' of select2 version 3.3.2 (see select2light/static/select2-3.3.2/select2.js initSelection: for single and multi fields)
-* For this package I used django-tastypie, but we could easily use django-rest-framework, as well a django-piston.)
+* For this package I used [django-tastypie](http://django-tastypie.readthedocs.org/en/latest/), but we could easily use [django-rest-framework](http://django-rest-framework.org/), as well a [django-piston](https://django-piston.readthedocs.org/en/latest/documentation.html))

 Usage
 =====